 Always request assistance when you are getting out of bed.

-Remind all caregivers to wash their hands or use alcohol hand rinse before and after they care for you.
+Caregivers are to wash their hands or use alcohol hand rinse before and after they care for you.

 Other Helpful Websites